If you want to create a successful app, it’s not enough to build a great product. You also need an effective mobile app marketing strategy.

 - Utilize micro-influencers.
 If you don’t want to pay for influencers to share your product, you may have some success using micro-influencers within your existing audience.
 If there are people you know who love your business, you could provide them with advanced previews in the hope that they will talk about your product on their platform.
 While these influencers may not have as many followers, if you can get your product in front of a few of them you may be able to build a decent size audience.

-Use a Press Release
+Send Out a Press Release

 In this news story, the article focuses on how the app helps young people with mental health issues.
-While we don’t know if the story came about due to a press release, it would make sense if that was the case.

 You should ensure your press release is well written.
 If you aren’t confident about doing this yourself, you could use a service like Upwork or Fiverr to find a professional who can write the release for you.